 Remember: Only Power Users and Local Administrators can usually change the computer power settings.
 PowerMAN allows you to specify settings for all users regardless of their access level.
 The option to hide the built-in Windows tools is designed to prevent casual tampering.
 It will not prevent a knowledgeable Power User (or above) from loading the Power Management Control Panel applet (Powercfg.cpl) manually.
 This should not be a significant concern as any configuration changes a user does make will be erased the next PowerMAN updates (usually every 10 minutes).
-If users really require the ability to override you Administrator defined configuration you should consider either applying a separate user policy OR supplying the user with the Power Configuration tool.
+If users really require the ability to override you Administrator defined configuration you should consider either applying a separate user policy OR allowing the user access to the opt-out feature via the user interface.